alexchang2022/demo/README.md

-# Please visit sub projects for more infomation
+# Please visit sub projects for more information